womanonrails/womanonrails.com/_i18n/en/_posts/2019-02-20-elixir-pattern-matching.md

 #=> true
 ```

 We can declare a function with different arity.
 We can also use different types.
 We see all cases explicite.
-I can try to do this in Ruby using default values and checking conditions, but it will not be so readable like declaring each version of function completely separately.
+I can try to do this in Ruby using default values and checking conditions, but it will not be so readable, like declaring each version of function completely separately.
 In the end, I would like to stop for a moment on recursion:

 ```elixir
 defmodule Math do